KIO111/COMPGRAPHICS/README.md

 Task 3 : have the flags running the solution in the run_script.sh

 ## Question 2: Working with files
-In this question, you will be manipulating JSON files to produce required outputs:

 Task 1: generate seperate JSONL files for English (en), Swahili (sw) and German (de) with test, train and dev.

 Task 2: generate a single JSON file showing all the translations from en to xx with id and utt for all the train sets(pretty print your json file structure)

-## Task pre-requisites
-The following are the prerequisites to complete these tasks:
-* Python3 Development Environment
-* Amazon Massive Dataset

 ## Installation
 1. Clone the repository to your local device